Cooked Rice (1 Cup, Cooked) and English Chana Dal (100 G)

 Stay Hydrated

-Drink plenty of water throughout the day as dehydration can affect blood sugar control.
+Drink plenty of water throughout the day.
+Proper hydration can support metabolic processes and help maintain balanced blood sugar levels.

 Find Glucose response for your favourite foods